krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 interactions and complex assemblages of presences in a rigorous and structured, and more importantly, computable way.

+## What is a presence?

 Let's start by building intuition for this concept we call a presence.

-# What is a presence?